Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Other Examples

 The lagrangian describing the scalar sector of the theory with two scalar doublets $H_a$ and $H_b$ is given by

-where $D_\mu=\partial_\mu -ig W^a \frac{\sigma^a}{2}-ig' Y Z_\mu$,$H_a$ will play the role of the lighter standard model Higgs, and we neglected a possible phase difference between the scalar doublets.
-The mixing term will induce a momentum dependence in the couplings of the lightest state, the standard model Higgs.
-Imposing that the lightest state has a two point function with a pole at $m_h$, translates into the condition
+where $D_\mu=\partial_\mu -ig W^a \frac{\sigma^a}{2}-ig' Y Z_\mu$, $H_a$ will play the role of the lighter standard model Higgs, and we neglected a possible phase difference between the scalar doublets.
+The mixing term with the coefficient $\mu^2$ will induce a momentum dependence in the couplings of the lightest state, the standard model Higgs.
+Imposing that the lightest state has a two point function with a pole at $m_h$, results in the condition

-where $M_0^2\simeq -(88.4 \text{ GeV})^2$, the Higgs boson mass is $m_h=\sqrt{2}\,|M_0|$, and we used that approximation $|M_0^2|\ll M_b^2$.
-When the lightest doublet gets a vacuum expectation value (VEV) , it induces a small one in the heavier doublet.
+where $M_0^2\simeq -(88.4 \text{ GeV})^2$, the Higgs boson mass is $m_h=\sqrt{2}\,|M_0|$, and we used the approximation $|M_0^2|\ll M_b^2$.
+When the lightest doublet gets a vacuum expectation value, it induces a small one in the heavier doublet.
 It is advantageous to stay in the mixed basis, where we impose the renormalization conditions for the SM Higgs, as well as for the massive gauge bosons.
 The form factor of the lightest CP even scalar, $h$, coupling to the massive gauge bosons is given then by